-We have put together a brief guide which will hopefully give you some handy tips, particularly for buyers new to the process.
+We have put together a brief home buyer’s guide to give you some handy tips, particularly if you’re new to the process.
 We are more than happy to discuss any of the process with you or ask any questions.

 This sounds easy enough – your income minus your expenditure.
 However, it is very easy to get carried away when you see the home of your dreams and are tempted to stretch yourself.
 Well, we’ve been there and done that too, and it can then mean that you have to sacrifice the holidays, the nights out, a meal here and a new pair of shoes there, so please try and be objective about what you can realistically afford.